snay2/task-tracker/api.markdown

 itself.
 This allows some flexibility in how the time is logged.

 Parameters:

 * _taskid_ ID of the task

 Returns: the updated task object with elapsed time added

-## /category/list
-Gets a list of all the categories

-Parameters:
-None

-Returns: a list of category objects

 ## /category/create
 Creates a new category

 Parameters:

 * _name_ Name of the category

 Returns: the new category object

 ## /category/archive
 Archives a category.
-Operation will fail if the category has any active tasks.
+Operation will fail if the category has any active tasks. _Not implemented in the first version._

 Parameters:

 * _id_ ID of the category to archive

 Returns: error object